Twelve inspirational life books you must read

 The Tibetan Book of the Dead: Great Liberation Through Hearing in the Bardo (Shambhala Classics) – Chogyam Trungpa & Francesca Fremantle

 Think And Grow Rich [ Twelve Inspirational Life Books ]

 This book really needs no introduction amongst those people seeking the Law of Attraction.
 If you want to get rich then you couldn’t choose a better place to start finding out how to achieve it.

 You might be surprised too just how much this links to your inner life and the power of your imagination.

-Other great books to contemplate reading in context are: Believe and Achieve – W Clement Stone, The Path of Least Resistance – Robert Fritz, and The Key: The Missing Secret for Attracting Anything You Want – Joe Vitale.
+Other great books to contemplate reading in context are: The Master Key System – Charles Haanel, Believe and Achieve – W Clement Stone, The Path of Least Resistance – Robert Fritz, and The Key: The Missing Secret for Attracting Anything You Want – Joe Vitale.
 Both Fritz and Vitale broaden out this approach to using visualisation towards any life goal, not just money.
 Vitale also gives a lot of very useful insight (and methods) into clearing the mind blocks on our path to creating/receiving what we want.

 This wonderful book actually includes four books: 101 Zen Stories – anecdotes and enlightenment stories of the great masters; The Gateless Gate – forty-eight Zen koans to awaken the mind to enlightenment; The 10 Bulls – depicting the ten stages of awareness (shades of Catch Bull at 4 by Cat Stevens); Centering – offering a four-thousand-year-old Sanskrit text that may well be one of the roots of Zen thought.